 We receive this question fairly often.
 Some people are simply curious.
 Others allege that we are trying to hide something by not disclosing the names of the authors of our articles.
 Please rest assured that there is nothing nefarious about our articles being anonymous.
 We offer the following reasons for why our articles do not carry bylines or in any way identify their authors:

 (1) From the very beginning of this ministry, our intent was to promote the Word of God, not to promote people’s names or enhance resumes.
-Now, with nearly 8,000 articles written over a span of 19 years, we do not have records of who wrote every article.
+Now, with over 8,000 articles written over a span of 20 years, we do not have records of who wrote every article.

 (2) While some of the GotQuestions.org authors would be fine with their names being published, a significant majority would rather have their names withheld.
 They are all dedicated servants of the Lord, and most of them do not wish for any credit or want any praise.